kdeldycke/awesome-engineering-team-management/.github/contributing.md

 - Try to quote the original content as-is to summarize the point of the linked content.

 - If a straight quote doesn't cut it, feel free to paraphrase both the item's title and description.
-Remember, this is curation: we are increasing the value of the original content by aggregation and categorization, yes, but also by smart editorializing.
-As long as you respect the spirit of the original content it's OK.
+Remember, this is curation: we are increasing the value of the original content by aggregation and categorization.
+And also by smart editorializing.
+You just need to respect the spirit of the original content.

 ### Sections

-- Sections are not in the alphabetical order to provide a progression, in respect to the editorial line above.
+- Sections are not in the alphabetical order, to provide a progression, from general to specific topics.

 - Section might feature one paragraph introduction and a figure (graph, drawing, photo).

 ### Item title

-- URL must use HTTPs protocol if available.
+- URLs must use HTTPs protocol, if available.

 - No `“` and `”` curved quotation marks.
 This is reserved for original content quotation in descriptions.